Review was updated on 5th August, 2019

 What About Online Play?

 To play online with most PS4 games, you’ll need to be a member of Sony’s subscription service, PlayStation Plus.
-That’s a change in direction from the PS3 (where online play was free of charge) but it’s not all bad news; along with access to online play, PlayStation Plus gives you the convenience of cloud storage for all your game saves, extra discounts on digital games, and several free games each month that can include some very high profile titles.
+That’s a change in direction from the PS3 (where online play was free of charge) but it’s not all bad news; along with access to online play, PlayStation Plus gives you the convenience of cloud storage for all your game saves, extra discounts on digital games, and two free games each month that can include some very high profile titles.
 You don’t need to get PlayStation Plus, but without it, you’re simply not going to be able to have much interaction with other players in your games.
 It costs $80 for a year, $34 for three months or $11 paid monthly — but keep an eye out for heavy discounts on the annual membership.

 Can You Play Your Old Games?

 To put it bluntly, nope.
 While Sony made a big deal with the PS3 early on, with its ability to play PS2 games, that ability soon went away (too expensive to implement, they claimed) and the PlayStation 4’s not about to bring back the nostalgia.
 For PS3 games you’ll have to hope a “remaster” gets made — as with The Last of Us — while only a tiny, tiny handful of older PS2 games can be bought digitally on the PlayStation Store.
-But can you stick your old PS2 discs in and play them, right?
+But can you stick your old PS2 discs in and play them?
 No, unfortunately.

-PlayStation 4 — Serious About Games
+Summary: Sony is Serious About Games

-Easily winning this generation’s “console wars” in terms of sheer volume of units sold, Sony’s PlayStation 4 is very much able to live up to the video gaming hype.
-A slick and user-friendly interface gives you full command of arguably the best game library you’ll find anywhere, and everything about the PS4 screams “class”, from its sleek angular lines to its lightweight, responsive, speaker-and-lightshow-equipped controller.
+Easily winning this generation’s “console wars” in terms of the sheer volume of units sold, Sony’s PlayStation 4 is very much able to live up to the video gaming hype.
+A slick and user-friendly interface gives you full command of arguably the best game library you’ll find anywhere, and everything about the PS4 screams “class”, from its sleek angular lines to its lightweight, responsive, speaker-and-light show-equipped controller.
 Some of this generation’s most important games are only available here, so be sure to double-check on what you might be missing out on if you head for a different console!
-There’s a few niggles — like the lack of backwards compatibility and the non-UHD disc drive — but if it’s current-gen games you’re after, the PlayStation 4 emphatically delivers the goods.
+There are a few niggles — like the lack of backwards compatibility and the non-UHD disc drive — but if it’s current-gen games you’re after, the PlayStation 4 emphatically delivers the goods.